Skip to main content

 Overview

-Cognitive impairment problems can be caused by MS. These may include trouble with:
+MS can cause cognitive problems.
+These may include trouble with:

 • Memory, especially short-term memory.